-Seneca has research expertise and skilled students who can work with companies during their academic careers.
-For small businesses, especially in the tech sector, engaging students is a mutually beneficial way to fill resource gaps, while providing hands-on, real-world training.
-This session will explain three ways to engage Seneca students: grant-supported applied research; unfunded applied research (Riipen/capstone); and Work-Integrated Learning (internships), as well as the services available at Seneca to make these partnerships happen.
+This session will explain the different ways to engage Seneca students and fund their work through grant-supported applied research and Work-Integrated Learning (internships), as well as the services available at Seneca to make these partnerships happen.

-Grant Supported Applied Research – involves research partnerships between Seneca College and small businesses to solve technical and business challenges.
+Seneca College offers businesses the opportunity to develop research partnerships to solve technical and business challenges.
 These grant-supported projects are conducted by Seneca faculty and students, in collaboration with company representatives.

-Work-Integrated Learning – A form of experiential learning that involves an intentional three-way partnership between the employer, student, and Seneca where the site of the learning occurs in the workplace.
+A form of experiential learning that involves an intentional partnership between the employer, student, and Seneca- where the site of the learning occurs in the workplace.
 The work is intentionally linked to the curriculum with a clear purpose for the work experience.
 Businesses are responsible for the full cost of employment during the internship, but government subsidies can be accessed.

 HELIX is Seneca’s on campus innovation and entrepreneurship incubator that connects Seneca students, graduates, faculty and staff, and community employers, to develop entrepreneurial ventures.